 This multipotent potential makes these cells an excellent candidate for "regenerative medicine" and tissue engineering applications.

-With all the emerging potential in tissue engineering applications using mesenchymal stem cells, a child's loose tooth, extracted wisdom teeth, extracted adult teeth and pulpectomy can provide first-rate mesenchymal stem cells that can be used in the future for cellular-therapy based applications.
+With all the emerging potential in tissue engineering applications using mesenchymal stem cells, a child's loose baby tooth can provide first-rate mesenchymal stem cells that can be used in the future for cellular-therapy based applications.
 Mesenchymal stem cells have shown amazing promise in the potential treatment of Parkinson's and Alzheimer's disease, Type I diabetes, heart attack, stroke, Multiple Sclerosis, ALS, spinal injury and several others.

-In the past, extracted teeth and related material has been viewed as medical waste and discarded, resulting in the loss of this potential life-saving resource.
+In the past, lost or extracted teeth have been viewed as medical waste and discarded, resulting in the loss of this potential life-saving resource.
 Now you can save these cells through OOTHY's Dental Pulp Stem Cell Banking Program, so that you may have access to them in the future.

 Imagine a world where we can create living, functional tissue in an effort to repair or replace tissue or organ function lost due to age, disease, damage, or genetic defects.
 Dental pulp stem cells hold the potential of possibly regenerating damaged tissues and organs in the body by stimulating organs to heal themselves.

 The technology within dental pulp stem cells allow scientists to grow tissues and organs in the laboratory and safely implant them when the body cannot heal itself.
 This is no longer science fiction; it is becoming a reality and dental pulp stem cells may prove to be an important factor in this reality.